leohmcs/leohmcs.github.io/_news/23kth.md

 related_posts: false
 ---

-:fallen_leaf: This Fall I will be at [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden as an exchange student.
+:fallen_leaf: This Fall I will study at [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden as an exchange student.